asherao/DCS-WABU/README.md

 -Huey

-Loadout export enabled for the F18C.
+Loadout export and Moment Calculation enabled for the F18C.

 ~Bailey